MomentFeed develops enterprise platforms to help national brands manage their mobile customer experience.

 3. Product or service-specific pages also had a high exit rate.
 Users would simply exit the website, instead of exploring other pages or reaching out to the team.

-It's important to note that many of these website visitors weren't existing clients—they're CMOs and corporate executives who wanted to bolster the company's digital presence and brand reputation.
+It's important to note that many of these website visitors weren't existing clients(or even the marketers who would ultimately use the platform)—they were CMOs and corporate executives who wanted to bolster the company's digital presence and brand reputation.
 Ultimately, the objective of the website was to convert potential customers into paying clients.

 Our three key observations led us to one significant insight: users didn't know what to do with, where to click on, or how to use the website.
 We tackled this challenge using two concurrent approaches.